tonyrizzotto/react-app-template/README.md

 # React Application Template

-This is a modern React Application Template that utilizes React 18, Vite, GraphQL, Fastify and SSR. `eslint` configuration is based off of `air-bnb`.
-This template completely integrates beautifully with Cloud Run to provide a seemless CI/CD experience.
+This is a modern React Application Template that utilizes React 18, Vite, GraphQL, Fastify and is served via SSR.
+This template integrates beautifully with Google Cloud Run to provide a seemless CI/CD experience.
 [Set up your Cloud Run Application](https://cloud.google.com/run/docs/continuous-deployment-with-cloud-build).

+The application can be viewed [here](https://react-app-template-medi3zdobq-uc.a.run.app/)
 ## How to Use

 After you have cloned the project with: